powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 The base docker image is [accetto/ubuntu-vnc-xfce-firefox-g3](https://hub.docker.com/r/accetto/ubuntu-vnc-xfce-firefox-g3) - there we adjust a few things:

 Adjustments to noVNC:
-- Within the vnc.html file the same adjustments were made as [fhlipzero](https://fhlipzero.io/blogs/6_noVNC/noVNC.html) and [mrd0x](https://mrd0x.com/bypass-2fa-using-novnc/) suggested - to ensure no controls are shown and the transition to the vnc connection is blank
+- Within the vnc.html file the same adjustments were made as [fhlipzero](https://fhlipzero.io/blogs/6_noVNC/noVNC.html) and [mrd0x](https://mrd0x.com/bypass-2fa-using-noVNC/) suggested - to ensure no controls are shown and the transition to the vnc connection is blank
 - Renaming of the adjusted vnc.html to conn.html (to not be suspicious)
-- Within the ui.js the page title was changed to ensure it does not look to phisy
+- Within the ui.js the page title was changed to ensure it does not look to phishy

 Adjustments to the container:
 - Adjust the xfce4 config to ensure just a blank white screen is shown